TrevorBrowning/MarkCanvas/README.md

 ## Try It

-Use the live version here: [Markdown Creator](https://www.TrevorBrowning.com/markcanvas)
+Use the live version here: [MarkCanvas](https://www.TrevorBrowning.com/markcanvas)

 ## Contributing